Magnetic monopole is photon: Solving quantum KZ equation in dual form

+where the two quantum Wilson lines $W(z_1, z_2)$ and $W(z_3, z_4)$ represent two pieces of curves starting at $z_1$ and $z_3$ and ending at $z_2$ and $z_4$ respectively.
 We have that this product $G$ satisfies the KZ equation for the variables $z_1$, $z_3$ and satisfies the dual KZ equation for the variables $z_2$ and $z_4$.
 Then by solving the two-variables-KZ equation in (\ref{n9}) we have that a form of $G$ is given by \cite{Chari}\cite{Koh}\cite{Dri}:

-where $t:=\frac{1}{k+g_0}\sum_a t^a \otimes t^a$ and $C_1$ denotes a constant matrix which is independent of the variable $z_1-z_3$.
+where $\hat{t}:=\frac{e_0^2}{k_0+g_0}\sum_a t^a \otimes t^a$ and $C_1$ denotes a constant matrix which is independent of the variable $z_1-z_3$.

 We see that $G$ is a multi-valued analytic function where the determination of the $\pm$ sign depended on the choice of the branch.

 Similarly by solving the dual two-variable-KZ equation in (\ref{d8}) we have that $G$ is of the form